All Episodes

 Yeah, it's right off the floor of the House.

-And uh uh it kind of reminded me the last time I had the privilege of being on the Rush Limbaugh show.
+And it kind of reminded me of the last time I had the privilege of being on the Rush Limbaugh show.

-And right about it's like thirty minutes before the State of the Union, and we walk in there, and there's like 40 or 50 members of Congress, and he's introducing me to all you know, his buddies, and some of these folks are familiar faced to me and some were not.
+And we walk in there, and there's like 40 or 50 members of Congress, and he's introducing me to all his buddies, and some of these folks were familiar faced me, and some were not.

-But it was just such a convivial atmosphere, just a bunch of uh of nice folks Republicans, Democrats, everybody was in there.
+But it was just such a convivial atmosphere, just a bunch of nice folks.

-And um it it's it's just uh it's an interesting life you guys lead.
+And it's just an interesting life you guys lead.

-And I I wonder about some of the conversations that are had in in during some of the downtime.
+And I wonder about some of the conversations that are had during some of the downtime, when you're just sort of decompressing with your fellow members there.

-I is there a general upbeat mood that uh that despite this onslaught of the Obama agenda that maybe their actual audacity to borrow that word again is something that has sufficiently awakened enough people that we might really be able to get something done here in 2010.
+And for the case of this final question in the Republican conference, is there a general upbeat mood that despite this onslaught of the Obama agenda, that maybe their actual audacity, to borrow that word again, is something that has sufficiently awakened enough people that we might really be able to get something done here in 2010.

 Maybe not winning the majority back, but at least taking a big step in that direction.

-Hey, uh look, there's no question, Mark, that as usual you got your finger on it.
+Hey, look, there's no question, Mark, that as usual, you got your finger on it.

 The mood has changed here.

-Every single Republican on Capitol Hill opposed the president's budget that'll triple the national debt in the next ten years.
+Every single Republican on Capitol Hill opposed the president's budget that'll triple the national debt in the next 10 years.

-I I just want to tell you, our guys are in the fight, but what we know is that uh there's there is a truism that we've been relearning here, and that is a minority in Congress plus the American people equals a majority.
+But what we know is that there is a truism that we've been relearning here, and that is a minority in Congress plus the American people equals a majority.

-People need to go to GOP.gov and sign up and get plugged in, contact either the and the conservative congressman or the conservative candidate in your congressional district and get behind him.
+People need to go to GOP.gov and sign up and get plugged in, contact either the conservative congressman or the conservative candidate in your congressional district and get behind him.

 If the American people will step up on behalf of limited government, fiscal discipline, traditional moral values, we will take this Congress back and this country back in 2010.

-Serving the sixth district of Indiana and with it the United States as a whole.
+Serving the 6th District of Indiana and with it, the United States as a whole.

 Mike Pence, always an honor, man.